steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 |Height|63|

 2. Duplicate the knob templates until you have six of them inside the 'Controls' [Group](../../HALion-Macro-Page/pages/Group.md).
-3. Set the properties of the knob templates as follows.
+3. Set the properties of the knob templates as follows:

 ![Distortion Knob Templates](../images/Creating-an-FX-Chain-Knob-Templates.png)